Volcanic plug: Europe

 Saint Michel d'Aiguilhe chapel, on top of a volcanic plug in Le Puy-en-Velay, France.

 Borgarvirki is a volcanic plug located in north Iceland.

 A volcanic plug is situated in the town of Motta Sant'Anastasia in Italy.

 Saint Michel d'Aiguilhe chapel, whose construction started in 969, near Le Puy-en-Velay in France.
 The volcanic plug rises about 85 m above the surroundings.
 Another building on a volcanic plug is the 14th century Trosky Castle in the Czech Republic.
 Strombolicchio, the northernmost of the Aeolian Islands, and Rockall, a small, uninhabited, remote islet in the North Atlantic Ocean, are also volcanic plugs.

 In the United Kingdom, two examples of a building on a volcanic plug are the Castle Rock in Edinburgh, Scotland, and Deganwy Castle, Wales.
 The Law, Dundee, Ailsa Craig, Bass Rock, North Berwick Law and Dumgoyne hill are other examples of volcanic plugs located in Scotland.
 There are over 30 volcanic plugs in Northern Ireland, including Slemish in Ballymena, Tievebulliagh, Scawt Hill, Carrickarede, Scrabo and Slieve Gallion.

 North America and the Caribbean

-There are several volcanic plugs in the United States, including Morro Rock in California, Devils Elbow located in the Heceta Head Lighthouse Scenic State Park on the Oregon coast, Thumb Butte in the Sierra Prieta of Arizona and Agathla Peak near Monument Valley, and Shiprock in New Mexico.
+There are several volcanic plugs in the United States, including Morro Rock in California, Devils Elbow located in the Heceta Head Lighthouse Scenic State Park on the Oregon coast, Thumb Butte in the Sierra Prieta of Arizona and Agathla Peak near Monument Valley, and Shiprock and Cabezon Peak, both found in New Mexico.
 Devils Tower in Wyoming and Little Devils Postpile in Yosemite National Park, California, are also believed, by many geologists, to be volcanic plugs.
 In Canada, the Northern Cordilleran Volcanic Province gives rise to several confirmed and suspected plugs.
 Chief among these is Castle Rock, located in British Columbia, which last erupted during the Pleistocene.
 The southern coast of Saint Lucia is dominated by the iconic Pitons, a UNESCO World Heritage Site.
 The twin peaks, Gros Piton and Petit Piton, steeply rise more than 770 m above the Caribbean.